No employment problem is exactly the same and as such, our fees will reflect the particular circumstances and requirements.

 This service does not include, if required: the sale or transfer of the deceased’s property, any Deed of Variation, any personal tax advice to beneficiaries, advice on or work regarding the deceased’s lifetime tax affairs and advice on Trusts arising under the will.
 These matters, if required, will be the subject of a separate price.

 This service does not include, if required, correspondence or negotiation with HMRC regarding the Estate.
 These matters, if required, will be the subject of a separate price.

 (Where you provide all estate assets and liabilities information and we only prepare the application for the grant of representation)

 As indicated above, we may offer you a variety of pricing options for dealing with the matter.
-On most occasions we charge on the basis of the time incurred in working on your matter and do not charge a percentage of the estate.
-As such our fees will vary from case to case; however, shown below are our average fees.
+On most occasions, we charge on the basis of the time incurred in working on your matter and do not charge a percentage of the estate.
+Our fees will vary from case to case; however, shown below are our average fees plus vat at 20%.